1DanielSC/1DanielSC/README.md

 <h1 align="center">Hi 👋, I'm Daniel Sehn Colao</h1>
-<h3 align="center"> I'm a 20-year-old undergraduate student in Computer Science at the Universidade Federal do Rio Grande do Norte (UFRN), Brazil.</h3>
+<h3 align="center"> I'm a 20-year-old undergraduate student in Computer Science at Universidade Federal do Rio Grande do Norte (UFRN), Brazil.</h3>

 - 📚 Learning Database Systems as well as Design and Analysis of Algorithms.
 - 📝 Currently involved in research on detection of Null Pointer exception in Java with Machine Learning.